External dependencies

 to thecompile_flags

-attribute of your target to print the full inclusion chain. - Referencing paths to non-nix dependencies in these flags breaks the hermeticity and reproducibility of the build.
+attribute of your target to print the full inclusion chain. - It's possible to reference paths to non-nix dependencies in these flags, but doing so breaks the hermeticity and reproducibility of the build.

 - Referencing paths that contain headers supplied by